Powder (1995 film): Reception

 Powder received generally mixed reviews from critics.
 On Rotten Tomatoes it has a rating of 50% based on 20 reviews, with an average rating of 5.2/10.
+The website's critics consensus reads, "Powder has some interesting and potentially affecting ideas, but they're ultimately dust in the wind of a drama that strains far too obviously for uplift."

 Caryn James of The New York Times described the film as "lethally dull" with Goldblum's dry humor offering the only tolerable moments in the film.
 "This intensely self-important film has no idea how absurd and unconvincing it is."

-Leonard Maltin wrote in his Leonard Maltin's Movie Guide: "Earnest, but doesn't add up to much."

-Roger Ebert gave the film 2 stars out of a possible 4.
-He criticized numerous plot holes as well as Flanery's makeup, which resembled a mime more than an albino.
+Roger Ebert gave the film two stars out of a possible four.
+He criticized numerous plot holes and asserted that Flanery's makeup made him resemble a mime more than an albino.
 He wrote: "'Powder' has all of the elements of a successful fantasy, and none of the insights.
 It's a movie where intriguing ideas lie there on the screen, jumbled and unrealized.
 It leads up to bathos, not pathos, because not enough attention was paid to the underlying truth of the characters.
 They're all just pawns for the plot gimmicks."

+Several critics noted similarities between the film and 2006 Bollywood film Alag upon the latter's theatrical release.

 Controversy

-The film's production by Disney resulted in a controversy over the choice of writer-director Victor Salva, who had been convicted of molesting a 12-year-old child actor during the production of his previous film, Clownhouse (1988).
+The film's production by Disney resulted in a controversy over the choice of writer-director Victor Salva, who had been convicted of molesting a 12-year-old child actor during the production of his directorial debut film, Clownhouse (1988).
 He was sentenced to three years' imprisonment and released after 15 months.
 Disney officials reported that they learned of Salva's crime only after production of Powder had begun, and stressed that there were no minors on the set for the film.
-When Powder was released, the victim, Nathan Forrest Winters, came forward again in an attempt to get others to boycott the film in protest at Disney's hiring Salva.
+When Powder was released, the victim, Nathan Forrest Winters, came forward again in an attempt to get others to boycott the film in protest of Disney's hiring Salva.